Summer Academy

 Teacher: Emily Hansen

-This standard course in geometry covers concepts of Euclidean geometry including definitions, postulates, and theorems.
+This standard Geometry course covers concepts of Euclidean geometry including definitions, postulates, and theorems.
 Areas of study include angles, parallel lines, congruent and similar triangles, polygons, the Pythagorean Theorem, trigonometry, circles, area and volume.
 The content is also explored through analytical geometry, and the students work to improve their algebraic skills.
 Additionally, the course includes a proof component.
-This course also uses a web-based learning system called ALEKS (Assessment and Learning in Knowledge Spaces) as a resource to individualize instruction and reinforce new information.
 A mathematics laboratory is utilized to allow students to have actual hands-on experience with technology and real-world mathematical modeling.

 Algebra 2